rushikeshburkul97/Alphabin-Technology-Consulting/README.md

 2. By using git clone command you can download it in your system with workspace.

 ## Instructions to Execute test cases.
-1. Download this project at your workspace.
+1. Download this project at your workspace from MASTER Branch of Git-Hub Central Repo.
 2. Then Import it in eclipse using maven import.
 3. You can execute the test cases by using two ways.
    1. Execute TestCase.java file through TestNG Test.